iohanngrig/music_transformer/README.md

 ## Music Generation

-* Extracts `notes` and `durations` from midi files as inputs
+* Model learns `notes` and `durations` from the midi files
-* Difference from the original algorithm in References is that instead of keeping only the last note from each chord, we keep the highest 4 dropping the same lower notes that are in a different octave.
+* Difference from the original algorithm in Ref [1] is that instead of keeping only the last note from each chord, we keep the highest 4 dropping the same lower notes that are in different octaves.
+* The drawback is that, if notes in a chord have different durations, longer notes won't be sustained, but replayed.
+This will result in a characteristic hammering pattern.
+Also, durations are not learned as good as notes, resulting in a jazz like pattern.
-* The vocabulary consists not only of single notes (singlets) but of duplets, triglets and quadruplets of notes.
-However, since not all combination of notes are possible the total size of the dictionary is managable.
+* The vocabulary consists not only of single notes (singlets) but of duplets, triplets and quadruplets of notes.
+However, since not all combinations of notes are likely the total size of the dictionary is 7,567 instead of ${89 \choose 4} = 2,441,626$, where 89 is the number of notes on a piano, plus an empty note.
-* This repo comes with 2 pre-trained models, one for vq-vae and one for transformer.
+* This repo comes with a pre-trained model
-* The midi output is generated inside the data/generated folder.
+* The midi output is generated inside the `data/generated` folder.

 ## Installation